 Working and studying for a PhD

 The Hague is home to a unique Dual PhD Centre, which focuses on the combination of work and obtaining a PhD.
 This gives external PhD candidates the opportunity to devote part of their working time to scientific research that is relevant to their professional field.
-The Centre helps them develop a research plan, provides training and ensures that their research fits within a scientific discipline and graduate school, and that it ties in with the research of a potential supervisor.
+The Centre helps them develop a research plan, provides training and ensures that their research ties in within a scientific discipline and graduate school, and with the research of a potential supervisor.
 The Centre offers a unique opportunity for the PhD candidate, the employer and for academia.